oliver-nce/nce/README.md

 ## Configuration

+### 1. Install Custom SQL Endpoint Plugin on WordPress

+First, install the Custom SQL Endpoint plugin on your WordPress site:

+1. Upload `custom-sql-endpoint.php` to `wp-content/plugins/custom-sql-endpoint/`
+2. Activate the plugin in WordPress admin
+3. Create an Application Password for API authentication:
+   - Go to **Users** → **Your Profile** → **Application Passwords**
+   - Create a new application password (e.g., "Frappe Sync")
+   - Save the generated password (you'll need it for Frappe settings)

-### 1. Configure WordPress Database Connection
+### 2. Configure WordPress REST API Connection in Frappe

 1. Go to **WP Sync Settings** in Frappe
-2. Enter your WordPress database credentials:
+2. Enter your WordPress API credentials:
-   - Database Host (external IP or hostname)
-   - Database Port (default: 3306)
-   - Database Name
-   - Database User
-   - Database Password
+   - **WordPress Site URL**: Full URL (e.g., `https://yoursite.com`)
+   - **WordPress Username**: Your WordPress admin username
+   - **Application Password**: The password generated in step 1
 3. Click **Test Connection** to verify

-> **Important:** Your WordPress database must allow external connections.
-You may need to:
-> - Whitelist Frappe Cloud's IP addresses
-> - Create a read-only MySQL user for security
+> **Note:** The Custom SQL Endpoint plugin only allows SELECT and CALL queries for security.

-### 2. Create Sync Tasks
+### 3. Create Sync Tasks

 1. Go to **WP Sync Task** list
 2. Create a new task: